 The tables were removed from the High Limit area and replaced with slot machines.
 Slots were also added to the Commonwealth Lounge.
 Hopefully, these spaces will return to what they were after the pandemic.

 Locals Casinos Focus on Local Events

 It comes down to wanting to offer everything a resort would offer when the space available makes it impossible.
 So, how about embracing the persona of a classy local casino/hotel?
 Entertainment and events for the community must continue.
 The Plaza at MGM Springfield transforms into a 45 by-76-foot ice skating rink between the casino hotel and the Kringle Emporium.
 Kringle Emporium is in the building that was formerly an old church.
 MGM moved it from its original location to make way for the casino.

 - Summer Outdoor Free Music Series – Music on the Plaza in partnership with the Big E

-- The plaza will host food trucks festival
+- The plaza will host a food trucks festival.

 - yoga-and-beer nights

 - a pop-up art gallery